 What Is a Swamp Cooler?

-Since a swamp cooler increases the humidity level in the air, it’s better suited for dry, arid climates.
+Since a swamp cooler increases the humidity level in the air, it’s better suited for dry climates.
 Of course, if you’re living in a humid environment, a swamp cooler wouldn’t be effective.

 Swamp Cooler vs. Air Conditioner